Glossary

 F.O.B.

-"Free on Board," a term of sale which in general means the seller provides for loading goods onto the shipment vessel (shipping point), at which ownership transfers to the buyer; sellerdoes not cover cost of shipment unless otherwise specified (see below).
+"Free on Board," a term of sale which, in general, means the seller provides for loading goods onto the shipment vessel (shipping point), at which ownership transfers to the buyer; not cover of shipment unless otherwise specified (see below).

 F.O.B.
 Delivered/ Freight Collect

-A term of sale in which the buyer takes ownership of the goods on delivery and pays the freight charges, and the seller files any claims.
+A term of sale in which the buyer takes ownership of the goods on delivery and pays the freight, and the seller files any claims.

 F.O.B.
 Delivered/ Freight Collect and Allowed

-A term of sale in which the buyer takes ownership of the goods on delivery and pays the freight charges but then deducts them from the seller's invoice, and the seller files any claims.
+A term of sale in which the buyer takes ownership of the goods on delivery and pays the freight charges but then deducts them from the seller's, and the seller files any claims.

 F.O.B.
 Delivered/ Freight Prepaid

-A term of sale in which the buyer takes ownership of the goods on delivery, and the seller pays the freight charges and files any claims.
+A term of sale in which the seller retains ownership of the goods until they are delivered to the buyer's specified location.
+The seller pays all freight charges and is responsible for filing any damage or loss claims with the carrier during transit.

 F.O.B.
 Origin/ Freight Collect